brenobaroni/brenobaroni/README.md

 ### Hi my name is Breno, your project can be mine too👋
-🔭 I’m currently working on C# .Net Core/Angular and ReactJS and currenty studying NodeJS.
+🔭 I’m currently working as a Tech Lead C# .Net Core, Angular, React, NodeJS.

 Servfy StartUp Owner Project www.about.servfy.com.br